KingofApp/docs/modules/autoconfig/README.md

 ### File structure

 We strongly recommend to store the config files in a folder inside the module.
 We will store and serve your files in our servers.
-Anyway you can point your `templateOptions.url` from the [config.json](#files-and-configuration) file to any url of your preference.
+Anyway you can point your `templateOptions.url` from the [config.json](#files-and-configuration) file to any url of your choice.

 ```
 koapp-module-facebookfeed